 I mention this to prepare you for the possibility that you will garner more attention as you become healthier and trimmer.
 This might make you uncomfortable because it can be a vulnerable sensation.
 But if you know this might happen ahead of time, it helps make the experience less jarring.

 Beginning a weight loss journey can be challenging, but it can also provide so many significant rewards that the entire experience is ultimately worthwhile.

 - Do you happen to be overweight at this moment?

 - Do you want to be even healthier than you are right now?

 - Do you want to improve your physical appearance?

-Silver and Strong: the Complete Guide to Getting Fit After 50 is a step-by-step coursebook that helps you adopt an advanced-level anti-inflammatory diet so you can look better, feel better, and significantly improve your overall fitness and health.
+Silver and Strong: The Complete Guide to Getting Fit After 50 is a step-by-step coursebook that helps you adopt an advanced-level anti-inflammatory diet to look better, feel better, and significantly improve your overall fitness and health.

 As we get older, our bodies change.
 We have to deal with a slower metabolism and hormonal changes that can cause us to gain weight.

 The good news is that there are diet and lifestyle changes you can make today that help you get lean and strong – and reduce the risk of accelerated aging.